FabioChiodini/blog.kiodo.it/exampleSite/content/post/PKSBasics.md

 ## BOSH Cloud Check

-You can also check the VMs that make up one deployment by using:
+You can also c**heck the VMs that make up one deployment** by using:

     bosh cloud-check -d deploymentname